Pine-Pine Gall Rust (also called Western Gall Rust) - Peridermium (Endocronartium) harknessii

 Pine-Oak Gall Rust (also called Eastern Gall Rust) - Cronartium quercuum f.sp. banksiana

 Pine seedling with young gall producing pycnia.
-The pycniospores (permatia) are released in a sweet fluid that attacks insects.
+The pycniospores (spermatia) are released in a sweet fluid that attracts insects.
 Insects move spores from one canker with pycnia to another.
 If they contact the opposite mating type the pycniospores fuse with the receptive hyphae that is also part of the pycnia.

 Gall producing aeciospores (loads of yellow - orange aeciospores are produced).
 The gall bark is pushed off exposing the aecia and aeciospores.
 Often, the entire gall produces aeciospores.
 Aeciospores are produced in the spring (late May or early June for a 1-2 week period.